 What are Colocasia or Taro Leaves?

 Colocasia leaves, commonly known as taro leaves or arbi leaves, come from the Colocasia esculenta plant.
 These large, heart-shaped leaves are a staple in many tropical and subtropical cuisines around the world.
-Known for their unique flavour and nutritional richness, colocasia leaves are packed with dietary fibre, vitamins A and C, and essential minerals like calcium and iron.
+Known for their unique flavor and nutritional richness, colocasia leaves are packed with dietary fiber, vitamins A and C, and essential minerals like calcium and iron [1].
 They are often used in traditional dishes—stuffed, rolled, or even used as natural wraps for various fillings.
-Beyond their culinary uses, colocasia leaves offer medicinal benefits, including antioxidant and anti-inflammatory properties.
-Regular consumption is associated with improved digestion and a stronger immune system.
+Beyond their culinary uses, research suggests colocasia leaves may offer potential antioxidant and anti-inflammatory benefits [2].
+Regular consumption of fiber-rich foods like taro leaves can support improved digestion and a stronger immune system.

-In this article, we’ll dive deeper into the many health benefits of colocasia or taro leaves.
+In this article, we’ll dive deeper into the many health benefits of colocasia or taro leaves, based on their established nutritional profile.
 Keep reading to learn more!

 Nutritional values of taro leaves

-Taro leaves offer numerous benefits due to their high fibre and good carbohydrate content, which support digestion and contribute to weight loss goals.
-Let’s look at the nutritional content of the taro leaves per 100 gm.
+Taro leaves offer numerous benefits due to their high fiber and good carbohydrate content, which can support healthy digestion and contribute to weight loss goals.
+Let’s look at the nutritional content of cooked taro leaves per 100 gm (approximate values) [1].

 Health benefits of taro leaves